gbuesing/neural-net-ruby/README.md

 This implementation trains significantly faster than [ai4r](https://github.com/SergioFierens/ai4r)'s backpropagation neural network, mainly because the Rprop training algorithm implemented here is much faster than the non-batch backpropagation algorithm used in ai4r.

-However, this implementation is significantly slower than [ruby-fann](https://github.com/tangledpath/ruby-fann), which wraps the FANN library, written in C. If you're looking for something production-ready, use ruby-fann.
+However, this implementation is significantly slower than [ruby-fann](https://github.com/tangledpath/ruby-fann), which wraps the FANN library, written in C. If you're looking for something production-ready, check out ruby-fann.

 Examples